Apple cider vinegar or ACV has many superpowers. From colds to acne, it’s a popular natural remedy. Its biggest claim to fame? Weight loss!

 1. Who Should Drink It?

 Generally, healthy people can take ACV.
 As always, talk to your doctor before adding it to your diet.
 ACV isn’t for everyone.
-If you’re on insulin
+If you’re on insulin therapy or diabetes medication, be careful.
+These drugs are designed to lower blood glucose.
+However, ACV has the same effect, which is why it’s used for diabetes prevention.

 By taking ACV with these drugs, you’ll run the risk for hypoglycemia or low blood glucose.
 Symptoms include shaking, confusion, weakness, and dizziness.2